Seek Returns logo

 Min

-PWR’s P/B Ratio of 7.69 is in the upper tier for the Engineering & Construction industry.
+PWR’s P/B Ratio of 7.13 is in the upper tier for the Construction & Engineering industry.
 This indicates that investors are paying a premium relative to the company’s net assets, a valuation that hinges on its ability to generate superior profits.

-AVAV vs. PWR: A comparison of their P/B Ratio against their respective Aerospace & Defense and Engineering & Construction industry benchmarks.
+AVAV vs. PWR: A comparison of their Price-to-Book Ratio (MRQ) against their respective Aerospace & Defense and Construction & Engineering industry benchmarks.

 Valuation at a Glance